 To use the wrench, you simply place the wrench on the tuning rod and turn while only holding the black part.

 In the above drawing, the grey part is a solid piece.
-The black portion rotates on the grey shaft mostly freely and only in one directly.
+The black portion rotates on the grey shaft mostly freely and only in one direction.
 Looking from the top of the drawing, the black portion will only turn clockwise.

 The red section is a screw going through the silver.
 The screw terminates in a hardened bushing.
 The blue part is a bearing that is fixed in to the black.